You make it possible to expand the Promotor Pathway Program this Fall, 2018!

-Project Hope Alliance has been invited to expand the success of the Promotor Pathway Program from serving 30 students at Newport Harbor High School onto Costa Mesa and Estancia High Schools.
-We expect to serve more than 100 additional homeless students on these campuses.
+Project Hope Alliance has been invited to expand the success of the Promotor Pathway Program from serving homeless students at Ensign Intermediate and Newport Harbor High School onto Costa Mesa Middle and Costa Mesa High Schools campuses starting this fall!

-Your donation lets us triple our locations so homeless students at Costa Mesa and Estancia have the same hope as their classmates for a brighter future.
+We can't do this without you.
+Your donation lets us double the number of schools, and triple the number of kids we serve, so homeless students at Costa Mesa Middle and Costa Mesa High Schools have the same hope as their classmates for a brighter future.

 Provide school supplies to a homeless high school student.